 “I think Taylor’s album [casts] some type of spell,” agrees Alex, from New York, who reached out to her ex after she found herself listening to Red (Taylor’s Version) on her own upstate car ride this weekend. “‘All Too Well’ immediately made me think of him; he was the one I drove those same upstate roads with when I was 22.”

 Even fans who know better have been swayed by Taylor’s lyricism.
 “Taylor clearly paints a picture of the wrong person for her throughout her album, which makes me think of my most recent ex,” says Julie, 25, from Connecticut.
 “But then I listen to ‘All Too Well’ and reminisce about fun fall drives with this person.
 So I called him, and I’m thinking of spending the holidays with him now.”

 For her part, Taylor has not publicly acknowledged her ex.
-(Granted, her devoted army of Swifties have taken up the mantle for her.)
+(Granted, her devoted Swifties have taken up the mantle for her.)
 When asked how a certain someone might feel about her new film on Late Night with Seth Meyers, Taylor responded that she “hadn’t given much thought to their experience.”

 Still, as a storyteller, Taylor knows how to emotionally activate her audience with her words.
 And you call me up again just to break me like a promise / So casually cruel in the name of being honest, for example, is a particularly vivid throwback for anyone who has been in an on-again, off-again relationship.
 And the drama of it all is compelling: Fans have taken to social media to document themselves bracing for emotional impact and starting fights with their own partners over “All Too Well.”